 - Profits in the staffing industry are skinny.
 To compete and be successful staffing companies have to be good at what they do.

 I have no reason to believe that the changes in today’s environment will signal the end of our industry.
-In fact the growing need for talent (#1 on CEO wish lists worldwide), the growing skills shortages and hyper competitive nature of business today will just mean a stronger staffing industry.
-Don’t count us out just yet!
+In fact the growing need for talent (#1 on CEO wish lists worldwide), the growing skills shortages and hyper competitive nature of business today will just mean an even stronger staffing industry!

 “I am convinced that nothing we do is more important than hiring and developing people.
 At the end of the day you bet on people, not on strategies.”
 Lawrence Bossidy